Table of Contents

 Although HRT used to be regularly recommended to relieve menopausal symptoms and reduce bone loss, long-term use of HRT is now questionable.
 Research has shown that HRT can increase women's risk for breast cancer, heart disease, and stroke.
 HRT may be appropriate for a short time to relieve menopausal symptoms that do not respond to other therapies.
 Estrogen and progesterone are available in patches, creams, and vaginal rings; these may be an alternative to the pill form of HRT and may not carry the same risks.

-To figure out if HRT is right for you, speak with your health care provider about all the risks and benefits.
-When deciding about HRT, it is important to tell your provider about any drugs or other treatments you are taking.
-HIV drugs can sometimes reduce the effectiveness of hormones, including birth control pills containing estrogen and progesterone.
-Estrogen can also cause decreased levels of HIV drugs and put you at risk for a rising viral load and HIV drug resistance.
-(See The Well Project's Hormones and HIV for more info).
+To figure out if HRT is right for you, talk with your health care provider about all the risks and benefits.
+When deciding about HRT, it is important to tell your provider about any prescription medications, street drugs, over-the-counter medications, alternative therapies, or other treatments you are taking.

 Other treatments may include: